liangrog/lmdo/README.md

 1. create a folder named 'cloudformation' in your project folder, so it looks like:

         <your-project>/cloudformation
-   The cloudformation template can be in any of .yml, .json or .template format as per AWS requirements.
+   The cloudformation template can be in any of `.yml`, `.json` or `.template` format as per AWS requirements.

 2. there has to be one master template and named `main.*` regardless you are using single template or nested stacks.